jimbuck/WorkHive/README.md

 WorkHive is composed of three components:

  1. Server
-  - [ ] Built with ExpressJS and NeDB.
+  - [x] Built with ExpressJS and Socket.io.
+  - [ ] Stores data in NeDB data store.
   - [ ] Serves client scripts.
   - [ ] Manages work items in the queue.
   - [ ] Sends work parameters and records completed results.